 #3 Be grateful.
 Gratitude plays a critical role in happiness.
 Focusing on the positive boosts body, mind, and spirit.
 It gives us energy, inspires us, and transforms us.
 In a nutshell, it provides life with meaning by thinking of life as a gift.
 The incredible aspects of nature can help us all step back and be grateful for the beauty and mystery of our planet.
 A trip to a national park helps us escape our daily routines in big cities and crowded suburbs to experience the natural environment.
 It’s important that we take a moment to be grateful for what we find.

 #2 It’s fun family time.
 Just simply having fun spending time together as a family does wonders for boosting all of our mood.
 It’s even better when you get to travel and experience new places together.
 Even the journey to the national park can be filled with enjoyable, inspiring learning opportunities.
 Learn how to enjoy the beauty of nature during a family road trip.

 #1 It’s FREE!
-On six days in 2021, all national parks that charge an entrance fee will offer free admission to everyone.
-Mark your calendar for these entrance fee–free dates in 2021:
+On five days in 2022, all national parks that charge an entrance fee will offer free admission to everyone.
+Mark your calendar for these entrance fee–free dates.